11 Best Muscle-Building Vegan Foods Ideas With Recipes

 - Reduce the heat to medium and add the last tablespoon of oil to the pan.
 Garlic and ginger should be added now.
 Cook for 30 seconds or until the mixture is aromatic.
 Combine the mirin, tamari, Hoisin, agave, and chilli sauce in a separate pan.
 Bring to a low simmer, stirring occasionally.
 In a separate bowl, make an arrowroot-water slurry and stir it into the sauce.
 Cook until the sauce thickens, about 5 minutes.

-- Toss the tofu with the sauce to coat it and reheat it.
+- Toss the tofu with the sauce to coat, then reheat.
 Turn the heat off.
 Toss in the lemon zest.
 Serve with toasted sesame seeds and scallions on top.
 Serve with steamed vegetables and brown rice.

 2. Vegan Zucchini And Edamame Miso Soup